 Bacteria don’t simply sit and do nothing in the ear when you have an ear infection.
 They must eat to survive, so they break down those mechanisms that amplify sound waves.
 Usually, this kind of damage includes the eardrum and those tiny little bones.
 It doesn’t take very much to break down these fragile bones.
 Once they are gone, they stay gone.
 That’s permanent damage and your hearing won’t return on its own.
 In some cases, surgeons can put in prosthetic bones to repair hearing.
 The eardrum may have some scar tissue once it repairs itself, which will affect its ability to vibrate.
 Surgery can deal with that, also.

 Can This Permanent Damage be Avoided?

 It’s essential to see a doctor if you think you might have an ear infection.
 The sooner you get treatment, the better.
 Always get chronic ear infection examined by a doctor.
 The more serious the infections you have, the more harm they will cause.
 Finally, take the appropriate steps to lessen colds, allergies, and sinus infections because that is where ear infections normally start.
 If you are a smoker, now is the right time to quit, too, because smoking multiplies your risk of getting chronic respiratory troubles.

 If you are still having difficulty hearing after getting an ear infection, consult a doctor.
 Other things can cause conductive hearing loss, but it may be possible that you may have some damage.
 Hearing aids are very helpful if you have permanent loss of hearing.
-You can schedule an appointment with a hearing specialist to get more info about hearing aids.
+You can schedule an appointment to get more info about hearing aids.